fabkury/ndc_map/README.md

 #### License
 All contents of this repository are under an Attribution-ShareAlike-NonCommercial 4.0 International license.
 Please see details at http://creativecommons.org/licenses/by-nc-sa/4.0/.

-#### Pre-made NDC-to-drug class maps
+#### Do you have pre-made NDC-to-drug class maps?
-If you do not know the R programming language or can't run the code yourself for any reason, but need an NDC-to-drug class map for your project, see the folder "FDA NDC Database File with ATC4."
-The CSV files in there contain all NDCs from the FDA database (https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) with their classes as indicated by the folder and file names.
-Notice, however, that this file does *not* contain all NDCs you may find in a given dataset.
-If that doesn't work, and you can send me your list of NDCs, I can easily run the script for you.
+If you do not know the R programming language or can't run this script yourself for any reason, but need an NDC-to-drug class map for your project, I can offer you two options.
+One, see the folder "FDA NDC Database File with ATC4."
+The CSV files in there contain all NDCs from the FDA database (https://www.fda.gov/drugs/drug-approvals-and-databases/national-drug-code-directory) with their classes, as indicated by the folder and file names. **Notice, however, that this file does *not* contain all NDCs you may find in a given dataset, because the NDC Directory does _not_ contain all NDCs that ever existed.**
+Two, if the above doesn't work, and you are able to send me your list of NDCs (just the NDCs), I can run the script for you.
+Contact me at github at kury.dev.

 #### Contact the author
 Please feel free to contact me about this work!
 Reading and reusing code can become so much easier after a quick talk with the original author.